Pyroxenium/Basalt/docs/objects/Frame.md

 1. `frame` returns a frame which you can use like normal frames

 #### Usage:
 * Adds a monitor to the mainFrame.
-Only as long as this frame is also the active Frame, the monitor will be shown.
+Only as long as this frame is also the active Frame, the monitor will be shown
 ```lua
 local mainFrame = basalt.createFrame("mainFrame"):show()
 local monitor1 = mainFrame:addMonitor("right"):show()
 monitor1:setBar("Monitor 1"):showBar()
 ```

-## setMonitorScale
+### setMonitorScale
-changes the monitor scale (almost the same as setTextScale())
+Changes the monitor scale (almost the same as setTextScale())

 #### Parameters:
 1. `number` Possible values are: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 (1 is the same as 0.5 by setTextScale, and 10 is the same as 5)